Intro to campaign optimization

 There is no minimum budget for Twitter Ads, but setting competitive bids and budgets for your campaigns allows them to win auctions and serve well.
 Use these tips to help set a bid and budget that maximizes your campaign results within your price range:

-- Utilize auto bid.
+- Utilize the recommended bid type for your Campaign objective and Ad group goal.
 Your bid is one of the factors that determines how frequently your ad is displayed.
-For new advertisers, we suggest you start with the recommended bid or our automatic bidding function (auto bid).
-This will ensure your bid is competitive within the auction and gain serve, and will auto fit to your campaign budget.
+For new advertisers, we suggest you start with the recommended bid strategy.
+This will ensure that your campaign is set up for success based on our platform-wide best practices.

 - Set your bid based on the value you place on each new engagement.
 Your bid factors into how well your campaign performs, so put thought into how much engagement means to your business.
 With a small budget, it’s easy to set a low bid, but remember, even if you set a high maximum bid, you’ll only pay slightly more than the second highest bidder.

 - Match bid to targeting size.
 If your campaigns are targeting very specific audiences, you may have to increase your bid in order to serve.
 For example, advertisers targeting specific geographic regions may need to bid more to win the same number of auctions as advertisers targeting less specific audiences, as there are less people in that audience.